Fargo North High School: Athletics

-Fall Athletics
+Fall athletics

 The fall athletic season at Fargo North consists of Cheer Team, Cross Country - Boys, Cross Country - Girls, Dance Team, Football, Golf - Girls, Soccer - Boys, Swim/Dive - Girls, Tennis - Boys, and Volleyball.

-Winter Athletics
+Winter athletics

 The winter athletic season at Fargo North consists of Basketball - Boys, Basketball - Girls, Cheer Team, Dance Team, Gymnastics, Hockey - Boys, Hockey - Girls, Swim/Dive - Boys, Wrestling - Boys, and Wrestling - Girls.

-Spring Athletics
+Spring athletics

 The spring athletic season at Fargo North consists of Baseball, Golf - Boys, Soccer - Girls, Softball, Tennis - Girls, Track & Field - Boys, and Track & Field - Girls.

-Fine Arts
+Fine arts

 Music

 The music department of Fargo North consists of three concert bands, two jazz bands, two concert choirs, one jazz choir, two concert orchestras, and one symphony orchestra.

 Choir

 There are four choirs offered at Fargo North: a treble choir (formerly known as the women's choir), a mixed choir, a concert choir, and the 19th Avenue Jazz Choir.
 The jazz choir is the only one joined by audition and also includes two sound technicians.
 Female freshmen take part in the treble choir, and female upperclassmen may as well if they so choose.
 The mixed choir features freshman boys and all sophomore students.
 The concert choir is where the majority of juniors and seniors sing.
-The choirs are conducted by Eric Saari.

 Band

 The band program is for all grades and includes a freshman concert band, a non audition symphonic band for grades 10-12, and an auditioned wind ensemble for grades 9-12.
 There are two jazz bands, one by audition and the other open.
 Band students frequently participate in pep band during sporting events.
-The freshman band, wind ensemble, and auditioned jazz band are conducted by Kelsey Dragosavich and the symphonic band and open jazz band are both conducted by Jeff Dasovick.

 Orchestra

 There are three string orchestras: one featuring freshman, known as the Spartan orchestra, another for students in grades 10–12, known as the symphony orchestra, and an audition group for all grades, known as the chamber orchestra.
-The chamber orchestra rehearses on their own time after school hours as a small group of highly dedicated musicians.
+The chamber orchestra rehearses on their own time after school hours as a small group of musicians.
 Occasionally, the orchestra is joined by band students playing woodwind, brass, percussion, and sometimes, although seldom, voice accompaniment from the choir.
-The orchestras are conducted by Greg Schultz.

 Drama

 Fargo North Theatre activities include International Thespian Society Troupe #4561, a technical theatre crew, and Performing Arts classes.
 There are three main shows a year - a musical in the fall, a one-act play in the winter that also performs at the Fargo Area One-Act Festival, and a straight show in the spring.
 Fargo North also has an improv group called the Improvinati, which puts on performances monthly.

-Since 2004, the theatre department has been directed by Thomas Gillen.
+Incidents

+The school suffered a lockdown on April 17th, 2026 after multiple threats of a school shooter.